GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/0.9/en.md

 From now on, field `User.email` is treated as “sensitive” data.
 As such, it is exposed only if property `Expose Sensitive Data in the Schema` is enabled.

-This behavior can be overriden in the Settings page:
+This behavior can be overridden in the Settings page:

 <div class="img-width-1024" markdown=1>